Tugcga/MeshDataSerializedFormat/README.md

 # Mesh Data Serialized Format

 This format developed specialy for saving and reading data of 3d-meshes and other similar objects.
+Works with Python 2.x and 3.x without any dependencies (exept standard sys and struct modules)

 ## Format description

-* File starts from 4 bytes: 2-byte format identifier (actual 31250 number) and 2-byte version identifier
+* File starts from 4 bytes: 2-byte format identifier (actual 31250 number) and 2-byte version identifier.
 * Next file contains ordered sequence of so-called "frame containers" (or simply containers).
 Each container contains data for the given set of frames.
   * Container starts from header of 18 bytes: 2 bytes for the section key, 4 bytes for the start frame, 4 bytes for the end frame, 8 bytes for the size of complete container without header.
 So, you can jump over this size and start read the header of the next container.
   * Next 6 bytes contains zero-section of the data: 2 bytes for the section key, 2 bytes for the length of data signature string, 2 bytes for the number of properties of this data section.
- * Next is header-section for the data.
+  * Next is header section for the data.
 The size of this section is 2 + (signature length) + 10 * (properties count).
-This section contains 2-bytes header key, the string with actual data signature, the sequaence of pairs: 2-bytes parameter key and 8-bytes parameter value.
+This section contains 2-bytes header key, the string with actual data signature and the sequaence of pairs: 2-bytes parameter key and 8-bytes parameter value.
- * Parameters always contain the following data: the count of data records, the size of one data record, total size of all data recotds, identifier of the data type, identifier of the data context, the size of data name string.
+  * Parameters always contain the following data: the count of data records, the size of one data record, total size of all data records, identifier of the data type, identifier of the data context, the size of the data name string.
   * If the name is not empty, then the next bytes store this name.
   * Next container contains the sequence of data records.
-All these should be in the same format, and can contains int, float and bool values.
+All records should be in the same format and can contains int, float and bool values.

 ## How to use